woctezuma/stylegan2-projecting-images/README.md

 #### Extended projection

+Images below allow us to compare results obtained with the original projection `W(1,*)` and the extended projection `W(18,*)`.

-The extended projection allows to obtain an image closer to the target image, [at the expense of semantics][extended-projection-limitations].
+A projected image obtained with `W(18,*)` is expected to be closer to the target image, [at the expense of semantics][extended-projection-limitations].

+If image fidelity is very important, `W(18,*)` can be run for a higher number of iterations (default is 1000 steps), but truncation might be needed for later applications.

 ##### French politicians